 Common vehicle defects include…

 - Ignition switches

 - Top-heavy vehicle designs.

-In one of the most notable, widespread recalls in recent history, 11 automotive companies that use Takata air bag inflators in their vehicles have issued recalls.
-The inflators can cause air bags to rupture without warning, sending metal shrapnel into the interior of the car.
+In one of the most notable and widespread recalls, 11 automotive companies that use Takata airbag inflators in their vehicles had to issue recalls.
+The inflators caused airbags to rupture without warning, sending metal shrapnel into the interior of the cars.

-In 2013, Nashville’s NewsChannel 5 reported that federal agents seized a shipment of counterfeit air bags that was en route to a local used car dealership.
-The National Highway Traffic Safety Administration has found in testing that counterfeit air bags consistently malfunction in potentially deadly ways and that people who buy used vehicles and don’t know the vehicle’s history could be at risk.
-The NHTSA has compiled a list of vehicles for which counterfeiters have designed compatible air bags.
+Even more alarming, there have been cases of counterfeit airbags’ being manufactured and sent to car dealers.
+The National Highway Traffic Safety Administration has found in testing that counterfeit airbags consistently malfunction in potentially deadly ways and that people who buy used vehicles and don’t know the vehicle’s history could be at risk.
+The NHTSA has compiled a list of vehicles for which counterfeiters have designed compatible airbags.

 Even with Defects, Someone Is at Fault

 Just because a crash or serious injury is caused by a defective vehicle part, this does not mean there’s no one to blame.
 In fact, manufacturers can and should be held responsible for the harm their vehicles and vehicle parts have caused.
 John R. Colvin can help you hold negligent manufacturers responsible for the costs you’re facing.
 Contact our Tennessee car accident attorney today to learn more.

 Negligence comes in many forms on our roads.
 A driver might be liable for injuries if they are…